-Bottom: Triple diagonal planked with fiberglass and West epoxy (New 2000)
+Bottom: Triple diagonal planked with West epoxy (New 2000)

 Fastenings: Bronze through bolts and copper rivets.

 Edelweiss is a beautifully restored classic, well appointed for picnics and cocktail cruises.
-The boat was built in 1959 and meticulously restored and re-powered in 2000 at Brewers Yacht Haven in Stamford, CT by Erik Christensen.
+The boat was built in 1959 and meticulously restored and re-powered in 2000 by Erik Christensen.
 Since then, Edelweiss has been expertly cared for by knowledgable owners.

 Construction is 3/4″ Mahogany lapstrake planking over laminated white oak frames.
 Floor timbers are Mahogany-sided, 2″ on 16″ centers.
 Keel stem and stern post are white oak.
 Transom is varnished Honduran Mahogany.
 The bottom is triple diagonal planked with West epoxy finish.
 All fastenings are bronze through bolts and copper rivets.